-Nestlé S.A. is the guarantor of NFI in respect of all debt securities issued for both the short and long term.
-The issuance programmes and guarantees applicable to NFI are: EUR 25 billion Global Commercial Paper Programme (2019: EUR 8 billion), EUR 2 billion Billets de Trésorerie French Commercial Paper Programme and Euro Medium Term Note (EMTN) Debt Issuance Programme (2019: EUR 2 billion).
+Nestlé S.A. is the guarantor of NFI in respect of all debt securities issued as described in the note 8 for both the short and long term.
+The issuance programmes and guarantees applicable to NFI are: EUR 25 billion Global Commercial Paper Programme (2020: EUR 25 billion), EUR 2 billion Billets de Trésorerie French Commercial Paper Programme and Euro Medium Term Note (EMTN) Debt Issuance Programme (2020: EUR 2 billion).